Why you need to do more DIY projects

 A new hobby

-For the times that you find yourself bored on a rainy day or a Sunday afternoon, you can work on your new found hobby.
+For the times that you find yourself bored on a rainy day or a Sunday afternoon, you can work on your new-found hobby.
 You may find yourself sitting in your living room and watching a movie or television show; you could multitask by knitting a scarf or restoring an old guitar (if those are your new hobbies).

 Being able to give a heartfelt gift

 During the events such as Mother’s or Father’s day, there are so many retailers calling out to you to purchase their products.
-Everyone knows the feeling of receiving store bought gifts but most people, especially your parents, will absolutely love your DIY present.
+Everyone knows the feeling of receiving store-bought gifts but most people, especially your parents, will absolutely love your DIY present.

 Selling your new skill

 The possibilities are virtually endless with DIY.
 Now that you’ve heard of some benefits, what type of DIY projects would you try?
-Or have tried?
+Or have you tried?
 What will you always DIY as opposed to buying from a retailer or paying for the service?